Pat Kirkwood (actress)

 Patricia Kirkwood (24 February 1921 - 25 December 2007) was a British stage actress, singer and dancer who appeared in numerous performances of dramas, cabaret, revues, music hall, variety and pantomimes.
 She also performed on radio, television and films.
 In 1954, BBC Television broadcast The Pat Kirkwood Show; she was the first woman appearing on British television to have her own series.
+Kirkwood married four times and did not have any children.

 Early life

 Kirkwood was born in Pendleton, Salford, Lancashire to William and Norah Carr Kirkwood.
 Her father was a Scottish shipping clerk.
 She was educated at Levenshulme High School in Manchester.
 At the age of 14, she entered a talent contest at Ramsey, Isle of Man and was asked to sing on the BBC's Children's Hour.
 A few months later, in April 1936, she took part in a sketch, The Schoolgirl Songstress at the Hippodrome in Salford.
 Throughout 1936, Kirkwood appeared in local variety shows including the pantomime, Jack and the Beanstalk, in which she played Princess Dorothy.
 During Christmas 1937, she took the role of Dandini at Shaftesbury Theatre, in the pantomime "Cinderella", along with Stanley Lupino.
 Over the next two years, she worked in cabaret, variety shows, and pantomimes.